nupplaphil/friendica/doc/en/admin/ssl.md

 1. **SSL link policy**: this affects how Friendica generates internal links.
 If your SSL installation was successful, we recommend "Force all links to SSL" just in case your web server configuration can't be altered like described above.
 2. **Force SSL**: This forces all external links to HTTPS, which may solve Mixed-Content issues, but not all websites support HTTPS yet.
 Use at your own risk.
 3. **Verify SSL**: Enabling this will prevent Friendica to interact with self-signed SSL sites.
-We recommend you leave it on as a self-signed SSL certificate can be a vectorfor a man-in-the-middle attack.
+We recommend you leave it on as a self-signed SSL certificate can be a vector for a man-in-the-middle attack.